Wondering if you can go shelling in Destin, Florida? You’re in the right place.

 Check out the sorts of shells you can find on Shell Island in the video below:

 Another fantastic location where you can find seashells near Destin is at Navarre Beach which can be found just east of Pensacola at the far northwestern tip of Florida.

-Navarre Beach is just a 30 minute drive from Destin so can be easily reached and the drive is totally worth it if you love shelling.
+Navarre Beach is just a 30 minute drive from Destin and is totally worth it if you love shelling.

 You’ll find white sandy beaches and crystal clear waters with few crowds.

-Thousands of seashells wash up on Navarre Beach each day and the clear, calm waters make it a perfect place for spotting seashells.
+Thousands of seashells wash up on Navarre Beach each day and the clear, calm waters make it a perfect place for finding them.